jhorowitz1996/Final-Project-CS50-Evolutionary-Timeline/README.md

 * **Algolia's Autocomplete** provides a JavaScript autocomplete library for building autocomplete experiences for search.
 I used this JS library to build the search bar for this project and autocomplete the amount of years ago the user is searching for.

-### Credits / Acknowledgements ###
+## Credits / Acknowledgements ##

 Acknowledgements to the class staff who helped me along problem sets leading up to this project especially with respect to the problem set in Week 8 which focused on web development.

-A big thanks to the original creators of this Business Insider data visualizaiton,
+A big thanks to the original creators of this Business Insider data visualizaiton from which this project was expanded.
+I found the contact info for Alex Kuzoian and was able to correspond with him to better appreciate where the timeline stopping points existed to then remap those events for my project (with a number of changes made to the dataset of timeline points as well).
+While Alex wasn't able to provide the data for the animaiton he was kind enough to point me in the direction of the National Geographic and New Scientist resources they used to help create the visualization in 2015.

-I would alos like to acknowledge, the OG SOS search engine that is StackOverflow in creating this work.
+I would also like to acknowledge, the OG SOS search engine that is StackOverflow in creating this work.
 I owe a debt of thanks to the numerous magnanimous internet strangers who provided answers specifically those surrounding how to use template in algolia's autocomplete, JS syntax, and troubleshooting with Mapbox/Turf.js functions.

-  * StackOverflow links: how to search a substring in Javascript, how to use templates in algolia's autocomplete
-  * Where emojis pulled from
-  *
+Following the final lecture on the Unicode Emoji Subcommittee, I would like to extend my thanks to Unicode's incredible work in cataloging the official Emoji charts from which I was able to retrieve the specfic emojis used in this work.